approximant/next-progress/README.md

 # Next.js progress bar with debounce

+> **Note**
-This is a fork of [nextjs-progressbar](https://github.com/apal21/nextjs-progressbar) by [apal21](https://github.com/apal21).
+> This is a fork of [nextjs-progressbar](https://github.com/apal21/nextjs-progressbar) by [apal21](https://github.com/apal21).
 It adds an optional debounce to the progress bar to prevent it from flickering when the page loads quickly.

----

 A simple Next.js progressbar component using [NProgress](http://ricostacruz.com/nprogress/).